An Unsuitable Attachment: Publication history

-This novel is notable as being the first of Pym's novels to be rejected by publishers after she had established herself as a novelist.
-Pym completed the novel in February 1963 and sent it to Jonathan Cape, who had published all six of her previous novels however the novel was rejected.
+This novel is notable as the first of Pym's novels to be rejected by publishers after she had established herself as a novelist.
+Pym completed the novel in February 1963 and sent it to Jonathan Cape, who had published all six of her previous novels.
+However, the novel was rejected.
 Pym wrote back to Cape to express her feeling that she had been unfairly treated, and received a sympathetic but firm response.
 Editor Tom Maschler, who had joined Jonathan Cape in 1960, made the decision to reject the novel.
 Maschler himself did not read the novel, but was given negative feedback by two readers at the company.

 Over the course of 1963, Pym sought out other publishers, including Longman and Macmillan, but was told that the novel was unsuitable or not likely to sell.
 According to some accounts, the reason was its being "out of step with the racier literary climate of the sixties"; others say Cape and possible further publishers viewed it as commercially unviable, even when endorsed by Philip Larkin, who said: "It was a great pleasure and excitement to me to read An Unsuitable Attachment in typescript and I thoroughly enjoyed it.
 I found it continuously amusing and interesting – I have tried to keep my eye open for anything that would suggest why Cape's should not publish it, and I am bound to say that it still seems a mystery to me."

 Pym continued to revise the novel throughout 1964 and 1965.
 At one point, she changed the title to Wrapped in Lemon Leaves.
 Among other titles Pym considered for the novel were The Canon's Daughter and Reserved for Crocodiles.

 Pym would not have another novel published until 1977, when she was rediscovered by the reading public.
 She died in 1980, and An Unsuitable Attachment was finally published in 1982 by Macmillan in England and E.P.
 Dutton in the United States.
 The English edition included a foreword by Larkin as well as a note by her literary executor, the novelist Hazel Holt.
 The novel was recorded as an audiobook by Gretel Davis for Chivers Press in the 1980s and by Penelope Keith for the BBC in 1991.
 The novel was published in France in 1989 as Une demoiselle comme il faut (A Good Lady), and in Italy in 1987 as Una relazione sconveniente (An Improper Relationship).

 The sections of the novel set in Rome were based on Pym's experiences in the city in 1961, where she was a delegate at an anthropology conference.